wpswings/points-and-rewards-for-woocommerce/README.txt

 == Upgrade Notice ==
-= 1.0.7 - Released on 26 August 2020 =
+= 1.0.8 - Released on 22 October 2020 =
-* New: Compatibility with WooCommerce 4.4 and WordPress 5.5
+* New: Compatibility with WooCommerce 4.5
-* New: Points feature for all user role
+* Fix: Minor issues